 Question: When an inpatient medication is not found on the Connect Care facility list, is there a way to order (request) its use during hospital care?

 Context: Whereas outpatient medication orders represent what is dispensable from any of many community pharmacies, inpatient medications reflect what is approved, available and configured within a particular facility.
-Some medications may not be on the facility formulary but still possible to procure or make.
+Some medications may not be on the Alberta Health Services (AHS) formulary but still possible to procure or make.

 For example, melatonin can be used for seniors' sleep-cycle regulation.
 While the AHS Drugs & Therapeutics Committee has removed this non-formulary medication from inpatient facility lists, there may be reason to continue the medication at admission for some patients.
 Other non-standard medications can be made available in some facilities.